FREE NEIGHBORHOOD POLE WALK GROUPS:

-With a map in your pocket even if you get lost or miss the exact your….you can create a great walk and find your way through some very beautiful and often unknown landscape.
+Maps are great!
+With a map in your pocket even if you get lost or miss the exact turn, you can always find your way home.
+With a map you can create a great walk and find your way through some very beautiful and often unknown landscape.
 With the map you can always find your way back to your car and a coffee shop!
 Enjoy.

 Go to www.mappedometer.com Enter the route#.
 Click on kilometer.
 Click on Load Route.

 To Print Map: Go to www.mappedometer.com .
 Click on Share Map Route.
 Click on Print Route.
 Put in route #.
 Click on Kilometer.
 Click on Get Route.
 Print map by clicking on print icon in your computer’s tool bar.
 It will print the elevation graph as well.